Discovering...

 Vegetarian and allergy-friendly options available

 Fes is the pottery capital of Morocco, and many workshops welcome families.
 Children shape clay on a wheel, paint traditional geometric patterns on tiles, and take home their creations.
-Some Marrakech riads also offer informal pottery sessions for young guests.
+Some Marrakech riads also offer informal pottery sessions.

 Wheel-throwing for ages 8+, hand-shaping for younger kids